 Heating may not be at the forefront of your mind at this time of year, when often it is air conditioning that we are most grateful for!
 However, if you are in the process of planning some summer redecoration, how you choose to heat your home in winter, and what role the style of heating you have chosen plays in your interior design, is still incredibly important.
-After all, even during the periods when you don’t use your stove, fireplace or heaters, they can still be a dominant design feature in your rooms.
+After all, even during the periods when you don’t use your stove, fireplace or heaters, they can still be a dominant design feature in your A+ Construction & Remodeling work.

 Here, we look at some of the ways heating can become a key design element.